Idov31/Nidhogg/README.md

 ![image](https://img.shields.io/badge/C%2B%2B-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white) ![image](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)

-Nidhogg is a multi-functional rootkit for red teams.
-The goal of Nidhogg is to provide an all-in-one and easy-to-use rootkit with multiple helpful functionalities for red team engagements that can be integrated with your C2 framework.
+Nidhogg is a multi-functional rootkit to showcase the variety of operations that can be done from kernel space.
+The goal of Nidhogg is to provide an all-in-one and easy-to-use rootkit with multiple helpful functionalities for operations.
+Besides that, it can also easily be integrated with your C2 framework.

 Nidhogg can work on any version of x64 Windows 10 and Windows 11.

-This repository contains a kernel driver with a C++ header to communicate with it.
+This repository contains a kernel driver with a C++ program to communicate with it.

+If you want to know more, check out the [wiki](https://github.com/Idov31/Nidhogg/wiki) for a detailed explanation.

 ## Current Features